Flow-Launcher/Flow.Launcher/README.md

 - All New Design.
 New Themes, New Setting Window.
 Animation & Sound Effect, Color Scheme aka Dark Mode.
 - New Plugins, Plugin Store, Game Mode
+- New wizard window appears at the first run for beginner.
+(It also appears to existing pro users once. 🙏)

 <a href="https://github.com/Flow-Launcher/Flow.Launcher/releases">Full changelogs</a>